Skip to main content

 • you correctly store older people’s records, such as care and services plans, in your information management system (Outcome 2.7).
 Make sure you can identify these records, so the right records are matched to the right person.
 For example, you could use the older person’s Healthcare Identifiers.

-• you correctly identify and match older people to their care and services.
-You can do this can using the older person’s full name, date of birth and their Healthcare Identifiers*.
-For example, make sure you follow these processes* in situations where you are:
+• you correctly identify and match older people to their aged care services.
+You can do this can using the older person’s full name, date of birth and their Healthcare Identifiers.
+For example, make sure you follow these processes in situations where you are:

 • generating clinical handover, transfer or discharge information.
 This can also include information about an older person’s agreement, fees and invoices (Outcome 1.4).